main banner

 Using this information, along with the search of the London Gazette and the Royal Air Force Lists, by Martin Gleeson and other members of the RAF Commands internet forum, it seemed most likely that F/Lt Proctor was F/Lt Gordon Hayter Proctor, serial number 60769.

 The second primary source one might rely on is the Air Ministry Form 1180, aircraft loss card held publicly by the RAF Museum in Hendon, however that card is not among the cards held in their microfilm archive, this would have firmly recorded the pilots name by surname, initials and service number.
+The AIR81 series RAF casualty files does not contain a file for the crash either, presumably since the pilot was not injured or missing.

 A further source of confirmation was tried with the Irvine Parachute Company, who awarded a lapel pin to airmen who wrote to confirm they had been saved by one of the companies parachutes, the person them becoming a member of the Caterpillar Club.
 Unfortunately, the Club membership was based on the understanding that the company would never divulge information about recipients.
 The modern day company however did appear to confirm that the name of the Gordon Hayter Proctor was on their membership lists for this date.
-His family were able to provide am image of his caterpillar Club card.
+His nieces were however able to provide am image of his Caterpillar Club card.

 G H Proctor Caterpillar